stevenblair/commuter-bliss-uk/README.md

 Updates are requested periodically, but can be requested at any time by "tapping" (shaking) the watch.
 When the next train is due to arrive or is slightly late, updates are triggered more frequently.
 Train times are only fetched during likely commuting times.

 Where specified in the data, the estimated time of departure (ETD) is displayed.
 Otherwise, the scheduled time of departure (STD) is shown.
+This means that the watchface can adapt to real-time changes to the schedule or cancellations.

 The watchface also shows the time and date in a clear and sensible way for UK users.